devizer/Universe.TinyGZip/README.md

 - Tiny compression is slower than System compression by 40%
 - Tiny decompression is slower then System by 7%

-The worst case on Linux
+The worst case on Linux with native gzip library under System GZipStream
 - Tiny compression is slower than System compression by 2,5 times
 - Tiny decompression is slower than System one by 3,6 times

+The best case on Linux with native gzip library under System GZipStream
+- Tiny compression is slower than System compression by 2,2 times
+- Tiny decompression is slower than System one by 3,1 times

+The best case is compression of random data.
+The worst - lorem ipsum